nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 **Will Recent AI Advances Enable New Social Science, Destroy Ecosystems for Knowledge, or Something More Subdued?**

+VINCI Seminar Series, Nov 19, 2025

 ---

 ## Follow Along Front Matter

 Find a text file with a bunch of links at nickmvincent.com/static/csss-talk.txt

-PDF, MD, Semantic Scholar link w/ mentioned papers,
+PDF, MD, Semantic Scholar link w/ mentioned papers.

 ---